B.Sc. Economics (Hons.)

 - Work in various international settings; have a global perspective of the economy and the world of finance.

-Yes, the B.Sc.
-The economics programme at MIT-WPU increases the scope for research and internships.
-Students participate in research projects that involve case studies and industry-specific projects which allow them to apply theoretical knowledge to real-world problems.
-With closely knit connections with industry, students here also get to intern with some of the global leaders like EY, KPMG and NABARD among others, which prepares you to understand the actual state of the world economy at a micro level.
+With closely knit industry connections, students here also get to intern with some of the global leaders like EY, KPMG and NABARD among others, which prepares you to understand the actual state of the world economy at a micro level.

 Absolutely.
 The programme is reviewed regularly to address current economic issues and trends.
 This includes FinTech, sustainability and the effects of globalisation on economies.
 Case studies and research from developing and developed economies make up the curriculum.
-This equips you to react to changing conditions in the global economy, as well as to the challenges and opportunities they pose.

 Their offering of Applied Econometrics, Public Policy, and Financial economics ensures a solid economic foundation.
 The curriculum offers analytical tools and theoretical frameworks necessary to pursue advanced economics coursework.
 Fostering a foundation in rigorous research methodologies, data analyses and case studies of economies across the globe, you’ll be poised to pursue an MA or PhD in Economics.

-- Hands-on Learning : Get practical learning in the form of projects, industry visits and expert interactions.
+Hands-on Learning: Get practical learning in the form of projects, industry visits and expert interactions.

-- Global Perspective :You get an insight into global economic systems that prepares you for careers in various sectors — finance, policy analysis and data analytics.
+Global Perspective: You get an insight into global economic systems that prepares you for careers in various sectors — finance, policy analysis and data analytics.